To-Dos for Planning Your Maternity Leave

-First, relax.
-You're not the first working woman to have a baby, and it's definitely not as complicated as it seems.
-Second, use this guide to put together a plan.
+Here’s the good news: Planning your maternity leave is definitely not as complicated as it seems.
+Use this guide to help put together a plan.

 Read up on your company’s policies regarding pregnancy rights and maternity leave, as well as your rights under the Family and Medical Leave Act (FMLA).

 If possible, confer with a (trustworthy) colleague who’s been in the same situation.
 Ask about how her news was received, how was she treated during her pregnancy and any other info that may be helpful to you.